zmnpl/twad/README.md

 # twad - terminal wad launcher

 If you love classic __DOOM__ and want to manage modern source ports to play it along with the plethora of maps, skins and gameplay mods then **twad** is for you.
 At it's core **twad** lets you set up a multitude of WAD file combinations, store and launch them with a couple of key strokes.
 It is light weight and fast to use.
 If your are living in the termninal you'll feel right at home.
-Though, even if you are on Windows, double-click and get an intuitive, simplistic and fast retro style user interface.
+Though, even if you are on Windows, double-click and get an intuitive, simplistic and fast retro style user interface to manage your ripping and tearing.

 ## Start **classic DOOM** with a **classic** retro style terminal user interface